New York bike-path attack: What we know so far

 - New York Governor Andrew Cuomo said a note found at the scene referenced the Islamic State and that the suspect had been radicalized in the United States.
 He says the contents of the note were under investigation.

-- U.S. President Donald Trump used the attack to reaffirm the “extreme vetting” immigration measures he has proposed, though not explicitly defined, in the past.
+- U.S. President Donald Trump used the attack to reaffirm “extreme vetting” immigration measures he has previously proposed, though not explicitly defined.
 He also claimed, without evidence, that Mr. Saipov “came into our country through what is called the ‘Diversity Visa Lottery Program,’ a Chuck Schumer beauty.”
+Read more below for some context on Mr. Trump’s remarks.

 - Halloween night activities went on as usual as New Yorkers told The Globe they wouldn’t be intimidated by the events in Manhattan.
 “You can’t keep New Yorkers down,” said Gary Lawler, manager of the Ear Inn, who recalled having kept the bar open for 48 hours after the terrorist attack on the World Trade Center in 2001.
 “They will not break us.”